 All prefatory pages are numbered continuously using lower-case Roman numerals (i, ii, iii...) centered at the bottom of the page.

 All other pages, including the main body of the dissertation, references, bibliographies and appendices, are numbered continuously using Arabic numerals (1, 2, 3...), starting from the number "1".
-The basic requirement for these Arabic numerals is that they appear on the top right corner of each page.
+These page numbers should be centered at the bottom of each page, however, if you have formatted your dissertation according to the previous guidelines, placing the Arabic numerals at the top right corner of each page, we will still accept your dissertation deposit.

-Please note that any page that contains a large chart, graph or image that has a "landscape" orientation must still have a page number in the top right corner that has a "portrait" orientation and therefore matches all the other page numbers in a printed copy of your dissertations.
+Please note that any page that contains a large chart, graph or image that has a "landscape" orientation must still include a page number in the same location as all other pages.
+This page number should be placed so that, if the page is rotated to a "portrait" orientation, the number appears centered at the bottom.
 These individual pages may then be oriented "landscape" within your PDF file if you wish, to make them easier to read.

 If a part of the dissertation is a reproduction that has already been paginated in another source (e.g. a journal article), page numbers must be added as described above, running continuously with page numbers in the rest of the dissertation.

-Any legible serif or sans-serif standard font may be used, as long as it is equivalent in scale to 10pt.
-Arial or 12 pt.
-Times New Roman.
+10-point Arial or 12-point Times New Roman are the preferred fonts; however, any legible serif or sans-serif standard font may be used, as long as it is roughly equivalent in size.
 Script or ornamental fonts should not be used.
 The font should be uniform throughout the text, although a separate font or a slightly smaller size may be used for footnotes, tables, graphs or appendices, pagination, the abstract, and the table of contents.
 All fonts must be embedded in the PDF file.

 In the title of your dissertation, use full proper names of people, organisms, places, etc. For example: "Samuel Clemens," not "S. Clemens"; Caenorhabditis elegans, not C. elegans.
 Spell out abbreviations, and use word substitutions for formulae, symbols, Greek characters, etc. For example: "Triassic," not "Tr."; "carbon dioxide," not "CO2"; "first," not "1st"; "delta," not "Δ".
 Use italics for the titles of other works or for the scientific name of an organism.
 Be sure to include all appropriate accent and diacritical marks.